luraess/JuliaGPUPerf/README.md

 **Single precision execution performs at XX% of double precision, with exception for the `Float` power performing at XX%.**

-- Hardware
-Running on an Nvidia V100 SXM2:
+- Hardware: running on an Nvidia V100 SXM2:
 ```julia-repl
 julia> CUDA.versioninfo()
 CUDA toolkit 11.4, local installation